yangkexin/POSPD/README.md

 Here we take training POS Tagging on wmt14 as an example.

 0. Getting POS tagging data for BPE words
-To tag the BPE words, we propose a simple but effective subword-level POS tagging method for our POS predictor. which can be found in process_pos_data.ipynb
+To tag the BPE words, we propose a simple but effective subword-level POS tagging method for our POS predictor. which can be found in data/process_pos_data.ipynb

 1. Preprossing data for fairseq
 As POS predictor needs the form of training example as <source sentence, target sentence, target POS sequnence>, we process these data repectively.
 Then, we put them into the same folder.